 3.3.7 A challenge: high-voltage generation

 High-voltage components were also reviewed, however, the topic of efficient high-voltage sources is not considered in most publications, apart from [Xiao et al., 2013].
 High-voltage design for ultrasound has been a particular point of interest.
-The ideal requirements for a good high-voltage design would involve developing a unit with a small footprint, low power consumption, and settable levels between 0 to 90V – ideally with another source for 0 to -90V for bipolar pulses – which would usually function with a current supply of 25-30mA.
+The ideal requirements for a good high-voltage design would involve developing a unit with a small footprint, low power consumption, and settable levels between 0 to 90V, ideally with another source for 0 to -90V for bipolar pulses, which would usually function with a current supply of 25-30mA.
 Early designs [Brown and Lockwood, 2002] achieved 350V pulses with $50 but finding a working design is still a challenge today.
 In addition, only few researchers are sharing their designs [Tang and Clement, 2014], even considering existing detailed datasheets provided by manufacturers [Granata et al., 2020].
 Devices such as the LM96550 were not considered in this review because of their relative important physical size.
 In the open-source literature, designs used of an expensive RECOM device, providing a 0 - 120V range, or a NMT0572SC, providing 24, 48 and 72V rails, as well as the LT3494 with a rail up to 39V.
 Other alternatives were considered, namely the MAX668 (which operates from O to 150V), MAX1856 (between -80V and -24V), an MIC3172 design, using an HV9150 to reach up to 200V, or a MAX15031 of up to 80V.
 The DRV8662 family, including the DRV2700, also has been used to provide rails for up to 105V.
 Older devices were seen using integrated devices, such as the PICO 5SM250S DC-DC.

 In order to optimize power consumption, electrical impedance matching [Rathod, 2019] has to be used to improve the level of energy transmitted to the transducer, especially with low-cost vector network analyzer (VNAs), like the 40$ NanoVNA, usable in MHz-range transducers), which has allowed for some interesting developments [Garcia-Rodriguez et al., 2010, Wei et al., 2020] and can be used for improving the overall signal-to-noise ratio.